Pharmacy Practice (PHPR)

 [3 credit hours]

 The development of drug delivery systems relies on the broad understanding of many different physiological, chemical, and biological factors.
 This course is designed to introduce advanced drug delivery systems for oral, ocular, transdermal and buccal delivery.
 The course design is based on the premise that the student desires knowledge about the latest developments in formulation and drug delivery.
-Students are required to design a project proposal for presentation.
+Students may be required to design a project proposal for presentation.

 Term Offered: Spring, Fall